-We equip young people with civic and life skills through our flagship Passport to Success (PTS) curriculum, reaching 39,000 young people every year in classrooms, at work, in community centers, and online.
+Unlocking Youth Agency We equip young people with civic and life skills through our flagship Passport to Success (PTS) curriculum, reaching 39,000 young people every year in classrooms, at work, in community centers, and online.
 We inspire and support young people to take action, incorporating service learning, volunteerism, research fellowships, youth councils, and social action boot camps into our programming.
 We support youth overcome challenges and seize opportunities through our career decision-making guidance and youth-led case management approaches.
+2

-We leverage our industry-leading network of private sector partners to develop tailor-made solutions so young people can unlock economic opportunities across a range of economic sectors - from IT to energy.
-Our private sector partners provide IYF with the financial support, market intelligence and influence required to build sustainable solutions at scale.
+Driving Economic Opportunity We leverage our industry-leading network of private sector partners to develop tailor-made solutions so young people can unlock economic opportunities across a range of economic sectors - from IT to energy.
+Our private sector partners provide IYF with the financial support, market intelligence, and influence required to build sustainable solutions at scale.
+3 Making Systems More Inclusive Leveraging our proven systems-change approach and tools, we transform systems to better serve the needs of young people from the Southern Cone to the Rio Grande by building new and stronger routines, roles, rules, and stakeholder relationships.
+Facilitate system change to scale and sustain solutions

-Leveraging our proven systems-change approach and tools, we transform systems to better serve the needs of young people from the Southern Cone to the Rio Grande by building new and stronger routines, roles, rules, and stakeholder relationships.
-Over the past decade, we have changed over 70 policies in Mexico and Peru.
-Additionally, we spearhead campaigns to change restrictive gender norms throughout the region.
+Identify systems where Bottom Up Solutions Collabortae to create solutions that benefit young people Identify levers, needs, and opportunities for change Over the past decade, we have changed over 90 policies in Mexico and Peru.
+Additionally, we spearhead cam paigns to change restrictive gender norms throughout the region.